aimms/function-reference/data-management/case-management/casefilesectiongetcontenttype.rst

         are ignored, and an empty string is not allowed.

     *contents*
-        An element parameter in ``AllSubsetsOfAllIdentifiers``.
+        An element parameter in :aimms:set:`AllSubsetsOfAllIdentifiers`.
 Upon return, it holds the reference to the subset that was used when saving the user section in the case file.